FAMILY WORSHIP SERVICE

 For people who enjoy playing INDOOR BOWLS.
 We meet each Monday evening at 7:00pm at BRUC

-BRUC is an authorised distributor of government welfare benefits for those living in the Beenleigh area seeking emergency assistance.
+BRUC is an authorised distributor of government welfare benefits for those living in the immediate Beenleigh area seeking emergency assistance (excluding Eagleby due to the dedicated funding for Eagleby residents through another agency)

 Not sure what to say in times of sadness or ill health?